 Scholarships are available to international students from several sources.
-The prime scholarships for beginning undergraduates are merit based and can be as much as $6000 per year plus a competitive waiver.
+The prime scholarships for beginning undergraduates are merit based and can be as much as $6000 value per year plus a competitive waiver.
 The Midwestern State University merit scholarships are available on a competitive basis to all students.
 These scholarships are based on grade point average and campus participation.
-Prospective students may apply on the basis of ACT or SAT scores.
+Prospective students may be awarded a merit scholarship on the basis of ACT or SAT scores.

 The competitive waiver allows academically superior students to pay in-state tuition.
 Typically, this is earned after one academic year and is ONLY awarded in conjunction with an on-campus scholarship of $1000 or more.